The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 Current limitations

-- Only Number, Short Text, Long Text, and Date fields are supported.
+- Only Number, Short Text, Long Text, and Date destination fields are supported.

-- Fields from related entities can be introduced in formulas but only from Products, Variants or Categories (Custom Entities fields cannot be referenced).
+- Fields from related entities can be referenced only from Products, Variants, and Categories.

 - Smart Business Rules with AI are not available yet.